Customising your themes and palettes

 gridExtra::grid.arrange(gg1, gg2, gg3, gg4, nrow = 2, ncol = 2)

-In my case, I’ve been trying to create grey palette (you can see such palettes under "Basic: Sequential (single-hue)) that doesn’t rely on white at the end of one coulor spectrum because I use a white background in my theme I also wanted to avoid light grey and pick fewer (n = 5) but distinguishable shades of colour.
-I’ve proceed to create it in hcl_wizard() and tried it on couple of my plots, this is the result:
+In my case, I’ve been trying to create a grey palette (you can see such palettes under “Basic: Sequential (single-hue)”) that doesn’t rely on white at the end of one color spectrum because I use a white background in my theme.
+I also wanted to avoid light grey and pick fewer (n = 5) but distinguishable shades of color.
+I proceeded to create it in hcl_wizard() and tried it on a couple of my plots.
+This is the result:

 palette_gray_mc <- colorspace::sequential_hcl(n = 5, h = c(-360, -360),